lvh/lvh.github.io/posts/2016-rmbp-caveats.md

   ostensibly work with the new rMBP, but doesn't supply enough power to charge it.

-Eventually, we found [a KB article] that spells out that the Thunderbolt dongle doesn't work for DisplayPort displays:
+Eventually, we found [a KB article][kb] that spells out that the Thunderbolt dongle doesn't work for DisplayPort displays:

 > The Thunderbolt 3 (USB-C) to Thunderbolt 2 Adapter doesn't support connections to these devices:
 >